LGBTQ health: Substance use

 Transgender individuals are generally more likely than the general population to experience substance abuse as a result of mental health stressors and mistreatment due to their transgender identity.
-Studies have shown that transgender men are 50% more likely, and trans women 200% more likely to smoke cigarettes than other non-transgender identifying populations.
+Studies have shown that transgender men are 50% more likely, and trans women 200% more likely to smoke cigarettes than non-transgender populations.
 It has been suggested that high tobacco usage among transgender individuals could be attributed to its ability to help in weight loss.

 In a study of transgender people, the majority of individuals had a history of non-injection drug use with 90% of transgender individuals using marijuana, 66% for cocaine, 24% for heroin, and 48% for crack.

 It has been suggested that transgender people who are more accepted and supported by their families are less likely to develop substance use issues.

 In the Trans Mental Health Study 2012, 24% of participants had used drugs within the past year, with the most common substance being marijuana.

 A study published in 2013 found that among a sample of transgender adults, 26.5% had engaged in non-medical use of prescription drugs, most commonly being analgesics.